 How to Write Great Satire (With Examples)

-Satire is a genre of literature and performing arts, often characterized by its use of humor, irony, exaggeration, or ridicule to expose and criticize people’s stupidity or vices, particularly in the context of contemporary politics and other topical issues.
-It’s a powerful tool for offering commentary on and criticism of its subject.
+Satire is a genre of literature and performing arts, characterized by its use of humor, irony, exaggeration, or ridicule to expose and criticize people’s stupidity or vices, particularly in the context of contemporary politics and other topical issues.
+It’s a tool for offering commentary on and criticism of its subject.
+Satire is more than just making jokes or mocking societal elements.
+It’s a sophisticated form of critique that’s carefully dressed in humor, insight, and relevance.

 Satire is Critical